 A capsular contracture refers to a change in the look, feel or position of the implant as a result of capsule formation.
 It remains unclear why one woman will form a capsular contracture and another will not, or why one breast may develop one while the other remains completely soft and natural.

 If you notice that one or both of your breasts are not as soft as they once were or are changing, a consultation may be a wise choice.
-Dr. Richard Tepper will examine you and determine if indeed you have a capsular contracture and what the treatment options are.
+Dr. Richard Tepper will examine you and determine if indeed you have one and what the treatment options are.

 Capsular contractures are often graded on a scale of I to IV (Baker scale)